dfp-ch/docs/pages/041.fincast/11.concepts/docs.md

 ![timeline](timeline.jpg)

+## Basics: Time and Money resolution

+* SimDate has a monthly time resolution
+* Double for amounts, we are not doing bookkeeping to the cent

-## Household entities
+## Household Structure
 * Household (with partner1 and optional partner2, children)
 * Person
 * Dependent (child) (nyi)
 * Holding (no product entity)
 * internal Cash (sum of all bank accounts)
-* external Cash
+* external Cash (created by fincast)

-## Basics: Time and Money resolution

-* SimDate has a monthly time resolution
-* Double for amounts, we are not doing bookkeeping to the cent
+## Holding Structure

+Before we dive into rebalancing, we need to introduce the general structure of holdings and the concept of __buffer assets__.
+Buffer assets are typically investment accounts, but can be any other asset that is a. liquid and b. not earmarked for a specific purpose.
+These are the assets we would use to cover a negative cashflow in the year, but which can also be filled through positive cashflow.

+Holding granularity for Projection, this is a mixture of what is mandated by fincast and what is domain model convention:
+* __external Cash__ (mandated by __fincast__): placeholder for all external cash holdings
+* __internal Cash__ (mandated by __fincast__): all non-dedicated (see below) cash holdings are aggregated into one internal cash holding
+* dedicated holdings (account or investments, anything possible acctually)
+  * regulated retirement provision products (AHV, BVG, 3a)
+  * large and/or illiquid assets (real estate) and liabilites (mortgage)
+  * client mandated buckets (f.ex. "my whisky collection"), these buckets are supposed to be linked to a specific goal or concern, i.e. not to be used for general rebalancing
+* __buffer asset(s)__: one (or more, linked by weights) investment account(s) that are used to buffer excess cash

 ## Result